 (It is recommended that the student have attained sophomore status or have business experience before enrolling in this class.)
-Lecture, 3 hours.

 Introductory course in principles of management.
 Detailed analysis of management function: planning-including objectives, policies, methods, and procedures; organizing-including authority, responsibility, and organization charts; controlling-including standards, budgeting, production and cost.